MyRocks Group Commit with Binary log

 Binlog_commits - how many transactions were written to the binary log

-Binlog_group_commits - how many group commits happened. (e.g. if each group had two transactions, this will be twice as small as Binlog_commits)
+Binlog_group_commits - how many group commits happened. (e.g. if each group had two transactions, this is twice as small as Binlog_commits)

 On the RocksDB side, there is one relevant counter:Rocksdb_wal_synced - How many times RocksDB's WAL file was synced.
 (TODO: this is after group commit happened, right?)